 THE ROLE OF THE REHABILITATION PHYSICIAN IN TRAUMA CARE

 With more people today surviving severe traumatic injuries, it is essential that rehabilitative services be made available throughout the acute and postacute hospital care system.
 The rehabilitation process for acute trauma patients should be initiated as early as possible in the hospital setting.
 Many of these patients have specific medical and rehabilitative needs that can benefit from the expertise of rehabilitation physicians in an acute care hospital setting.

 The role of rehabilitation physicians in an acute care hospital can differ somewhat from their role in an inpatient rehabilitation facility.
 In the inpatient facility, the rehabilitation physician serves as the team leader; in the acute hospital setting, the rehabilitation physician is a valuable team member whose importance and input may vary based on the patient’s specific injury, time since injury, and clinical course.
-For patients with recent multitrauma injury who are being treated in an intensive care unit, the primary role ...
+For patients with recent multitrauma injury who are being treated in an intensive care unit, the ...